 This workshop was designed to be a communal practice.
 Part of sitting with discomfort is knowing that we are supported and that we are safe.
 By asking the group for what we need, we're better able to tell our stories and fully integrate our experiences.
 At the same time, this workshop is not intended as a replacement for therapy, and participants are encouraged to seek additional supports as needed.
 Access to resources will be provided and encouraged.

-Over the course of seven sessions, participants will learn the four "pillars of practice," and as we grow a body of writing through these lessons, the group will be trained in a trauma-informed approach to responding to one another's work.
+Over the course of nine sessions, participants will learn the four "pillars of practice," and as we grow a body of writing through these lessons, the group will be trained in a trauma-informed approach to responding to one another's work.
 All sharing is voluntary and participants who are not interested in sharing are still welcome in this group.

 To have others see us, hear us, and hold space for us is necessary for healing; silence and isolation only further our suffering.
 Each of our stories is unique, yet recognizing that we are not alone in our experiences is incredibly empowering.
 If you are seeking a container in which to grow, expand, and heal, please complete a Google form here and we will be in touch shortly.
 If you have any questions about the workshop or this practice, please email Chelsey Eiel at email@example.com.

 Space for each of our workshops is necessarily limited, and participation will be determined on a first-come, first-served basis.
 Please review our community guidelines and understand that participation is dependent upon agreement to these practices.
-A commitment to all seven of the sessions is strongly encouraged.
+A commitment to all of the sessions is strongly encouraged.